Toemmsen96/ChatCommands/README.md

 View Credits: Format: /getcredits - Alt: /credits
 Description: Shows the credits for the ChatCommands mod., Host and Client

+## Config
+- Customize Prefix -> default: /
+- Display Messages as Popup -> Determines if chat messages are displayed as popup messages. default: false
+- Has to be Host -> (for server host only): determines if clients can also use the host commands. default: true
+- Send Host Commands -> (for server host only): determines if commands get sent to the clients, so for example god mode is enabled for them too. default: true
+- Override Spawns -> (for server host only): determines if the spawn command overrides the default spawns.
+If enabled there can be spawned more than one girl etc. Can be toggled ingame by using /override command. default: false
+- Enable Debug Mode -> Enables Unity Debug mode and with it the Debug modmenu ingame. default: true
+- Log To Chat -> Enables logging to (local) chat. default: false

 ### Legend:
-"arg" -> argument for command you have to enter (without the "")
+[arg] -> argument for command you have to enter (without the [])
-(x="arg") -> optional argument you have to write with the x= in front and without the () so it knows what type of argument it is
+([arg]) -> optional argument for a command you can enter (without ([]) around it)
+arg -> placeholder for stuff like position, amount, value, playername etc. in this example
+#### Disclaimer for Spawn commands and Position arguments:
+- Use for example like this: /spwitem cog v=1232 p=@me a=3 -> Spawns 3 "Cog" Items with the value 1232 at your location.

 ## Additional Credits:
 Toemmsen96 - Making most of the mod
-Chrigi - Spawn Scrap and gun functionality with position parameters and stuff
+Chrigi - old Spawn Scrap and gun functionality with position parameters and stuff
 GameMaster Team - some parts of the code that were used as a base